MinhOmega/interview-coder/README.md

 | `Ctrl + /`            | Show hotkeys                                      |

 > **Note for Linux users:** Alternative key bindings may be used automatically if the primary shortcuts cannot be registered.

+## 📎 Using File Attachments

+You can attach various file types to your conversations:

+1. Click the paperclip icon in the chat input area
+2. Select a file from your computer (supports images, documents, code files)
+3. The file will be previewed before sending
+4. Type your message or send directly to let the AI analyze the file
+5. For images, you can click on them to view in full size

+When sending a file without text, the app will automatically generate an appropriate prompt based on the file type.

 ## 🤖 Supported AI Models